-Using new-MailboxExportRequest in Powershell
+Using New-MailboxExportRequest in Powershell

 Exporting mailbox data to a .pst file is a common task for Exchange administrators, whether it's for backup purposes, legal compliance, or migrating data to another system.